Towards Fairness-Aware Federated Learning: The Proposed Taxonomy of FAFL

-In \cite{reliableKang2020,zhang2021IncenRepRvsauction}, reputation mechanisms for decentralised FL systems are proposed.
-Each task publisher calculates the participants' reputations based on their performances in interaction events with the task publisher.
-Then, each task publisher combines his own opinions with opinions from other task publishers.
-The reputation records are openly shared and are stored in a blockchain so that no party can tamper with the reputation scores.
-In \cite{reliableKang2020}, reputation is measured by participants' malicious behaviors and the portion of the dataset they used.
+In \cite{kangIncentive2019,reliableKang2020,zhang2021IncenRepRvsauction}, reputation mechanisms for decentralised FL systems were proposed.
+Each task publisher calculates a client's reputation from two sources: 1) direct reputation opinions from interaction histories with the task publisher, and 2) indirect reputation opinions from other task publishers The indirect reputation opinions are openly shared and are stored in a blockchain so that no party can tamper with the reputation scores.
+In \cite{kangIncentive2019}, the reputation is evaluated by attack detection schemes.
+Besides, \cite{reliableKang2020} also uses local computation time for reputation evaluation.
+Both \cite{kangIncentive2019} and \cite{reliableKang2020} utilize a subjective logic model \cite{SubLogic2009} to evaluate reputation.
 In \cite{zhang2021IncenRepRvsauction}, reputation is measured based on the clients' local model gradient updates in each round.
 Each reputation evaluation method has its own limitations.
-For \cite{reliableKang2020}, the task publisher uses the local computation time and dataset size to estimate the proportion of local data the client has dedicated to training the FL model.
+Both \cite{kangIncentive2019} and \cite{reliableKang2020} rely on Assumption 2a (i.e., the clients are trustworthy) which may not always be realistic.
+For example, in \cite{reliableKang2020}, the task publisher uses the local computation time and dataset size to estimate the proportion of local data the client has dedicated to training the FL model.
 This method is susceptible to cheating by misbehaving clients who intentionally lengthen their local computation times so as to appear to be using a large proportion of local data for training.
 For \cite{zhang2021IncenRepRvsauction}, the task publisher needs to save all local models and the global model during all historical rounds of training.
 This can result in a high storage overhead as the number of clients and/or the number of training iterations increase.

 Besides reputation, there are other approaches for evaluating a FL client's individual contribution.
 Zeng et al. \cite{Zeng2020FMoreAI} proposed a score function based on each client's bid and resource quality under an auction-based FL client selection scheme.
 The top-scoring clients are selected to participate in FL.
 In \cite{Lyu2019TowardsFA}, the authors proposed a mutual evaluation-based approach for pairs of FL participants to assess each other's potential value.
 Such assessments leverage data generated based on each participant's local data, and protected through local differential privacy \cite{Cormode-et-al:2018}.